Hawaii Pua Aloalo Flower

 Little Bit of History to Bring you Up To Date on Hawaii’s Green Amendment

-Green Amendments For The Generations has been working closely the National Caucus of Environmental Legislators (NCEL). to educate legislators across the nation on the value and power of a Green Amendment.
-Senator Mike Gabbard was inspired by a NCEL sponsored presentation by GAFTG Founder Maya van Rossum and reached out to start launching a Green Amendment Movement in Hawaii.
-In January 2021, Senator Gabbard proposed a Green Amendment in Hawaii.
-Joining Senator Gabbard in introducing the bill are Senator Acasio, Senator Chang, Senator Misalucha, Senator Rhoads, Senator Shimabukuro, Senator Fevella and Senator Moriwaki.
+2021: The Hawaii Green Amendment was first proposed by Senator Mike Gabbard in 2021, having been inspired by a presentation he heard given by Green Amendments Founder Maya van Rossum at the annual conference of the National Caucus of Environmental Legislators.
+Joining Senator Gabbard in introducing the bill were Senator Acasio, Senator Chang, Senator Misalucha, Senator Rhoads, Senator Shimabukuro, Senator Fevella and Senator Moriwaki.
 The House companion is House Bill 551 and was introduced by Representatives Lowen, Decoite, Ganaden, Ichiyama, Kapela, Lopresti, Marten, McKelvey, Mizuno, Ohno, Perruso, Quinlan, Takayama, Tarnas And Wildberger.

 A Quote from Senator Gabbard